Chuck Clark: 2019

 Clark retained his role as the backup free safety, behind Tony Jefferson, in his second season under defensive coordinator Don Martindale.
 In Week 6, Clark became the starting free safety for the remainder of the season after Tony Jefferson sustained a torn ACL during a 26–23 win at the Pittsburgh Steelers the previous week.

 In week 13 of the 2019 season against the San Francisco 49ers, Clark made a team high 7 tackles and recorded a strip sack on Jimmy Garoppolo that was recovered by teammate Brandon Williams in the 20–17 win.
 In week 15 of the 2019 season, Clark recorded an interception off Sam Darnold in a 42–21 win over the New York Jets.
-During the 2019 season, Clark took over the role of communicator of the defense when he was selected to be the lone player with the headset in his helmet to relay playcalls to his teammates.
+During the 2019 season, Clark took over the role of communicator of the defense when he was selected to be the lone player with the headset in his helmet to relay play calls to his teammates.

 2020

-On February 10, 2020, the Ravens signed Clark to a three-year, $15.30 million contract extension that includes $10 million guaranteed and a signing bonus of $5.50 million.
+On February 10, 2020, the Baltimore Ravens signed Clark to a three–year, $15.30 million contract extension that includes $10 million guaranteed and an initial signing bonus of $5.50 million.

-In Week 5 against the Cincinnati Bengals, Clark recorded his first sack of the season on Joe Burrow during the 27–3 win.
+In Week 5 against the Bengals, Clark recorded his first sack of the season on Joe Burrow during the 27–3 win.

 In Week 9 against the Indianapolis Colts, Clark recovered a fumble forced by teammate Marcus Peters on running back Jonathan Taylor and returned it for a 65-yard touchdown during the 24–10 win.

 In Week 17 against the Cincinnati Bengals, Clark recorded his first interception of the season off a pass thrown by Brandon Allen during the 38–3 win.